tokkonopapa/WordPress-IP-Geo-Block/README.md

     [IP2Location Country Blocker][IP2Blk]
 ), this plugin uses its local database prior to the REST APIs.

+7. This can be combined with other full spec security plugin such as [iThemes Security][isec],
+    [Wordfence Security][wfen]
+(because the function of country bloking is available only for premium users).

 ### Installation:

 1. Upload `ip-geo-block` directory to your plugins directory.